Master of Counseling in Clinical Mental Health Counseling

 Note: Unfortunately, international students are not eligible for participation in this program.
 Due to the program's part-time status, international students are unable to obtain an appropriate educational visa.
-International students may wish to learn more about our full-time program at OSU-Cascades in Bend, Oregon.

-Kindly submit official transcripts (including school stamp/seal) from all post-secondary institutions attended, for example, community and undergraduate colleges, and graduate schools, if applicable.
+Submit official transcripts (including school stamp/seal) from all post-secondary institutions attended, for example, community and undergraduate colleges, and graduate schools, if applicable.

 Prepare a current curriculum vitae (CV) or résumé detailing your relevant experience, in the following order: